ElvinC/gyroflow/README.md

 * Undistort and rotation perspective transform

 Work in progress:
 * Automatic/semi-automatic temporal gyro/video sync.
-Basic sync working (bit finnicky and needs tweaking)
+Basic sync working (bit finnicky and may require tweaking) for GPMF data.
+Still not reliable for blackbox log and has a few bugs being worked on.
-* Stabilization UI
+* Stabilization UI.
+Working barebone version without video player added.

 Not working (yet) and potential future additions:
 * Gyro orientation presets